MicrosoftDocs/windows-dev-docs/hub/apps/design/controls/listview-and-gridview.md

 ### Add items to a ListView or GridView control

-You can add items to the ListView or GridView [Items collection](/uwp/api/windows.ui.xaml.controls.itemscontrol.items) by using either XAML or code.
+You can add items to the ListView or GridView [Items collection](/uwp/api/windows.ui.xaml.controls.itemscontrol.items) by using either XAML or code to yield the same result.
 You would ordinarily add items through XAML if you have a small number of items that don't change and are easily defined, or if you generate the items in code at runtime.

 **Method 1: Add items to the Items collection**